rotki/rotki/docs/api.rst

    .. note::
       This endpoint also accepts parameters as query arguments.

    Doing a GET on this endpoint will return all trades of the current user.
 They can be further filtered by time range and/or location.
 If the user is not premium and has more than 250 trades then the returned trades will be limited to that number.
 Any filtering will also be limited to those first 250 trades.
+Trades are returned most recent first.

    **Example Request**: